Craft Fix

 Craft Fix is reader-supported.
 If you choose to buy via certain links I could earn a small commission at no cost to you more

+Crochet cute bunting for Halloween with this free pattern.
 Choose from several motifs to crochet your own unique Halloween garland decoration you can enjoy year after year.

 Materials & Notes